-Dr. Bredesen’s research explores previously uncharted territory in explaining the physical mechanism behind the erosion of memory seen in Alzheimer’s disease and has opened the door to new approaches to treatment.
+Dr. Bredesen’s research explores previously uncharted territory in explaining the physical mechanism behind the erosion of memory seen in Alzheimer’s disease, and has opened the door to new approaches to treatment.
 This work has led to the identification of several new therapeutic processes that are showing remarkable early results.
 Dr. Bredesen is a prodigious innovator in medicine, with over thirty patents to his name.
-Notably, he put much of his finding and research into the 2017 New York Times best-seller, The End of Alzheimer’s.
+Notably, he put much of his findings and research into the 2017 New York Times bestseller, The End of Alzheimer’s.

 The End of Alzheimer’s is a monumental work.
 Dr. Bredesen completely recontextualizes this devastating condition away from a mysterious and unsolvable process to one that is both preventable and, yes, reversible.

 “Cognoscopy,” a term coined by Dr. Bredesen, describes a thorough review of the ReCODE Report, blood and genetic tests, and assessments.
 It evaluates the risk factors that can cause neurodegenerative diseases like Alzheimer’s, allowing the physician and participant to chart a course to prevent or reverse cognitive decline.

 Taking insights gleaned from over 40 years in medicine, Dr. Bredesen has authored a groundbreaking guide to prevent and reverse Alzheimer’s disease that fundamentally changes how we understand cognitive decline.

 Report of 100 patients, treated by several different physicians, with documented improvement in cognition, in some cases with documentation of improvement in electrophysiology or imaging, as well.
 This additional report provides further support for a randomized, controlled clinical trial of the protocol and the overall approach.